savoirfairelinux/building-inclusive-open-source-software/docs/E-ITD.md

 ## A screen reader and a keyboard

 Screen readers are very useful tools to test the accessibility of an application.
-While it does not full-fill the need of testing by users in question, apps that are fully accessible using a keyboard and a screen reader are more likely to fit a good amount of accessibility needs.
+While it does not fullfill the need of testing by users in question, apps that are fully accessible using a keyboard and a screen reader are more likely to address a good amount of accessibility needs.

 A good and simple practice is to **always check** if your modifications on the UI are **fully accessible only with your keyboard** — not a challenge for our beloved vim users.